- Steam Theory

 Balance pressure air vents feature an element which usually contains an alcohol based mixture.
 The mixture has been carefully selected to boil at a specific temperature below the boiling point of water.
 When the temperature approaches the boiling point of water at any pressure, the mixture begins to boil which generates a vapor pressure within the element that causes it to expand, pushing the valve onto its seat and closing the air vent.
 This type of mechanism quickly responds to differences in temperature, virtually eliminating steam blowing.

 Operation of Air Vent for Steam (LA21)

-It is important to note that air vents are particularly important when equipment configuration causes air build-up or when the capacity of the air venting function of a steam trap is insufficient (i.e. usually during start-up).
+Air vents are particularly important when equipment configuration causes air build-up or when the capacity of the air venting function of a steam trap is insufficient (i.e. usually during start-up).
 When selecting an air vent for steam, the balanced pressure type of air vents are recommended over the bimetal type, and should be fitted in collection areas where air will be pushed on start-up.